 In Hawaii it is common for the wedding couple to have a circle of blooms mark the spot where they will exchange vows.
 The circle of flowers is symbolic of their never ending love for one another and their eternal pledge they commit to one another in the circle.
 The wedding couple stands in the circle and the wedding officiant stands outside the circle.

 It typically takes 250 loose blooms to create a thin circle.
 It is more common to use 500-1,000 blooms to create a full circle of flowers or use strands of blooms to more easily create the circle.
 The photos above show 2 10-foot long lifelike silk plumeria strands forming the circle and 40 lifelike silk plumeria blooms scattered around it.
 Click here to view the circle of flowers available in our Island Gift Shop!

 Incorporate a Sand Unity Ceremony into the Ceremony

 A sand unity ceremony is a more tropical alternative to a candle unity ceremony.
 The wedding couple starts off with two separate containers of sand representing their lives.
 They then simultaneously pour their containers of sand into another bottle or vile symbolizing their lives joining together as one, just as the sand.
-Most craft stores offer beautiful decorative bottles and vile options as well as sand.
 If the ceremony is held on a beach it is customary for the couple to use the sand they are standing on when doing the ceremony.
 We offer specific suggestions for incorporating a sand unity ceremony to a wedding.